3-Ingredient All-Natural DIY Moisturizer

 I opted for rose hip seed oil and ylang ylang, for a lightly floral scent that is both incredibly moisturizing, healing, anti-inflammatory and oil-reducing to minimize breakouts.
 But you could use any combination you like–play around with it.
 See which scents speak to you and which oils work best for your skin.

-Why make your own beauty products?
+Why make your own natural moisturizer?

 We’ve talked before about the benefits of making your own beauty products, but to reiterate: